GRB 221009A Afterglow from a Shallow Angular Structured Jet: The Afterglow of GRB 221009A

 The core angle and power-law indices for the energy and bulk LF are allowed to be different.
 Here we apply our model of a spherical blast wave to an angular structured flow by assuming that every angle $\theta$ on the flow's surface evolves independently as if it were part of a spherical flow with kinetic energy $E_{k,\rm iso}(\theta)$ and initial LF $\Gamma_0(\theta)$.
 Its dynamical evolution is obtained by solving the equations used for the spherical flow but now on a grid of polar angles $\theta$.
 For simplicity and computational convenience we ignore lateral spreading, which becomes important as the outflow approaches the non-relativistic Sedov-Taylor phase.
 In Fig.\,\ref{fig:jet-structure} we show the angular structure of the outflow that was adopted in order to describe the afterglow of \grb.

 To calculate the afterglow emission we adopt the treatment in \citet{Gill-Granot-18b} and assume for simplicity that it arises from an infinitely thin shell.
 The two shocks accelerate a fraction $\xi_e$ of the total swept up electrons into a power-law energy distribution with $dn_e'/d\gamma_e\propto\gamma_e^{-p}$ (for $\gamma_e>\gamma_m$), where $n_e'$ is the number density of the synchrotron emitting electrons and $\gamma_e$ is their LF.
 These electrons receive a fraction $\epsilon_e$ of the total internal energy of the shocked gas, whereas a fraction $\epsilon_B$ of the same goes into generating the small scale magnetic field that leads to synchrotron cooling.
 At a given observed time $t_{\rm obs}$, the emission is obtained by integrating over the equal-arrival-time surface (EATS).
 We obtain smoother and more realistic spectral breaks in the comoving spectrum by adopting the smoothing prescription introduced in \citet{Granot-Sari-02} for $k=\{0,2\}$ and later generalized to $0\leq k\leq 2$ in \citet{Leventis+12}.
-All the model parameters adopted for the FS and RS regions are shown in Table\,\ref{tab:params}.